joostdecock/site/pages/components/measurements/bodyrise.md

 ---
 permalink: /components/measurements/bodyrise
 ---
-{% include figure.html url="/img/potw/potw.jpg" description="The body rise measurement" %}
+{% include figure.html url="/img/potw/potw.jpg" %}

 The Body rise measurement is the height your trouser waist rises from the surface you are sitting on.